New Brunswick, NJ — Municipal Court Accountability Project

 • Records identifying which officers were appointed under each resolution

-Send to: cityclerk@cityofnewbrunswick.org — response required within 7 business days under N.J.S.A.
+Send to: cityclerk@cityofnewbrunswick.org — City Clerk: Leslie Zeledon · Phone: 732-745-5040.
+Response required within 7 business days under N.J.S.A.
 47:1A-5.
 File as soon as you get the ticket.
 You want the response before your prosecutor conference.

 Prefer not to email directly?
 Use OPRAmachine at opramachine.com — a free NJ-specific platform that submits your request, publishes the response publicly, and timestamps everything automatically.
 A public record of their response (or non-response) is useful leverage.